Today we will look at few debt securitiies as investment ideas for this week

 Now that rates are at historic lows and the markets (judging by the shape of the Treasury curve) are not expecting an increase in the base dollar rate until 2023, there are ample opportunities for issuers to refinance their debt at lower rates.
 We propose to pay attention to those perpetual securities of Russian banks, the next calls on which are planned until the end of 2022.
 These are the issues of Alfa-Bank, VTB, MKB and Tinkoff.
 Note that in the current reality of close to zero interest rates, coupons on these securities look like a real anachronism (8-9%), and we believe that at least some of the issuers will prefer to replace the existing Eurobonds with cheaper issues for servicing, having withdrawn them on the first call option.
 Note that in case of non-withdrawal on a call, the security holder is rewarded with a high current yield (by this indicator, perpetual securities are the undisputed leaders in the Eurobonds segment).
 Of the 4 issues noted above, we single out the VTB Eurobond (yield to the nearest call 4.2%), which is actively traded on the Moscow Exchange with a minimum lot of $ 1,000.

-In the context of low yields, currency revaluation has a very negative effect on the level of investors' incomes in Russian Eurobonds.
-A natural way to avoid this is the choice as objects for investment of those securities in respect of which a preferential taxation regime is applied - Eurobonds of the Ministry of Finance of the Russian Federation.
-We suggest paying attention to the recently placed euro bonds - in particular, to the sovereign issue due in 2027.
-We note its relatively low coupon (1.125%), which is again important from the point of view of taxation issues.
-As for the prospects for the price growth of this security, we note that its current credit spread (145 bp) has been expanded by about 20 bp. p. regarding the dollar Eurobond of the Ministry of Finance of the Russian Federation of similar duration.
+In the context of low yields, currency revaluation has a very negative effect on the level of investors' income in Russian Eurobonds.
+A natural way to avoid this is to choose as objects for investment those securities in respect of which a preferential taxation regime is applied - Eurobonds of the Ministry of Finance of the Russian Federation.
+We suggest paying attention to the recently placed euro bonds - in particular, to the sovereign issue with maturity in 2027.
+Note its relatively low coupon (1.125%), which is again important from a tax point of view.

 In mid-October 2020, Gazprom placed its debut “perpetual” issue in the single European currency.
 Thus, investors received a highly profitable euro-denominated instrument from a reliable issuer with a Russian risk (S&P assigned this subordinated security a rating 2 notches lower than the issuer's senior Eurobonds - BB).
 The issue provides for the first call at par in October 2025.
 The coupon (3.897%) is paid once a year.
 Unlike indefinite issuers in the financial sector, which can be written off or converted into shares in the event of a decrease in the bank's capital adequacy, Gazprom's perpetual issue is not subject to this risk.
 True, the issuer at its discretion may not pay the coupon (which will not entail its technical default), however, unpaid coupons will be capitalized.
 Note that the yield on the Gazprom issue outpaces its closest competitor in the segment of Russian euro securities by about 60 bp. etc., which seems to be a rather generous premium to the market.
 We do not exclude its narrowing in the near future.